Gaming Setup With Computer and Chair

 • Roblox (RBLX): Roblox also provides an end-to-end online platform where users can develop and sell their games to other users.

-When will Epic Games have its IPO?
+When will Epic Games IPO?

 When Epic Games finally does have its IPO, you'll need a brokerage account to buy shares.
 If you're in the market, we recommend Public.